rjainoje/DPS-RESTAPI-Postman-Collections/README.md

 This repository contains many ReST API collection for Postman https://www.getpostman.com/downloads/.
 In this Postman collections I do work with an envirnment (_env) where I define all variables needed to work with the ReST Api like Server or login or auth token where needed and the api collection (_col) where I do use this varibales.
 So make sure you do import the environment plus the collection

 When having a swagger api file like NetWorker you can use http://editor.swagger.io/#/ and add the swagger file so you do have better option to see what we can use.

+Another nice online tool to view the json output will be the [json online editor](https://jsoneditoronline.org/)

 There are ReST API commands for NetWorker, Avamar, DataDomain and more will follow